ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    * The query parameter ’cursor’ has a value strictly greater than the current LAST_INDEX for the update collection associated with the requester (see {{sec-trl-endpoint-supporting-cursor}}) and no wrap-around of the 'index' value has occurred for that update collection.

       The 'error' parameter within the CBOR map carried in the response payload MUST have value 2 ("Out of bound cursor value").
-The CBOR map MUST also include the 'cursor' parameter, which MUST specify the current value of LAST_INDEX for the update collection associated with the requester.
+The CBOR map MUST also include the 'cursor' parameter, which MUST specify either: the CBOR simple value "null" (0xf6), if the update collection associated with the requester is empty; or the corresponding current value of LAST_INDEX otherwise.

    The 4.00 (Bad Request) response MUST have Content-Format "application/ace-trl+cbor".
 The payload of the response MUST be a CBOR map, which MUST include the 'error' parameter and MAY include the 'error_description' parameter to provide additional context.